 Modular Master's - Picture your ideal career.
 Now there’s a clear way to get there.
 AU’s Modular Master’s allows you to choose and pair two distinct academic modules into one degree that enhances your unique career aspirations.

-Graduate Gateway Program– The Graduate Gateway Program is a one-semester program that introduces students to graduate level course work and internships in Washington DC in their respective field.
+Graduate Professional Studies– Graduate Professional Studies is a one-semester program that introduces students to graduate level course work and internships in Washington DC in their respective field.